pulse-framework/pulse/docs/v4/docs/collections.md

 `Group.index` is always 1:1 with `Group.output`, while `Group.value` contains the primary keys desired to be in a Group, even if they don't exist in the Collection.

 ### Create Groups dynamically
 It's a common pattern in Pulse to create groups dynamically (This means after the Collection has been defined).
-Though in Typescript these Groups will not be part of the Collection type.
+Though in TypeScript these Groups will not be part of the Collection type.

 ```js
 const newGroup = Users.Group([1, 2, 3]);